How Nobel Peace Prize Winners Are Nominated and Chosen

 The goal of the Nobel Peace Prize is to reward people who have made major steps toward bringing peace to the world in the year before the nomination.

-Oftentimes, the Nobel Peace Prize winners are people who have not completed their work toward peace, but who are at a critical juncture in their work and who need the support that winning brings.
+Oftentimes, the Nobel Peace Prize winners have not completed their work toward peace, but are at a critical juncture in their work and need the support that winning brings.
+That's why sometimes, winners don't seem to have accomplished as much as people think they should have before winning such a prestigious prize.

 The Committee attempts to reach a unanimous vote through discussions and debates.
-If a unanimous decision can't be reached by the deadline at the beginning of October, a majority vote will suffice to name the Nobel Peace Prize winner.
+If a unanimous decision can't be reached by the deadline at the beginning of October, they hold a vote.
+The nominee with the most votes wins.